OwlDevelopIt/TrueAccord-Take-Home/README.md

 # Overview
 ### Time Spent
 Most of my time was spent creating the ProcessorService class (which contains the bulk of my logic) and the test classes.
 I first created the different models for the objects being grabbed from the API.
 Once I decided on the way I wanted these objects returned from the API service classes, I began writing the logic to process the debts for the outputs and then wrote the corresponding tests.
-Finally I focused on refactoring my code to make it readable and extendable.
+Finally, I focused on refactoring my code to make it more readable and extendable.

 ### Approach
 I used Spring Boot because it's great for quickly building web applications, API calls, and dependency injection.
 I also leveraged Gson to create each json object for the required JSON Lines format.

 I created the CommandLineRunner class to inject the `ProcesserService` and invoke the `processDebts()` method once the app starts.
 The `Util` class to call the static `convertToJson()` and `print()` methods.
-I created seperate services for each API (debts,payment_plans,payments) for scalability and clear separation of concerns.
+I created seperate services for each API (debts, payment_plans, payments) for scalability and clear separation of concerns.
 Lastly, I use the `ProcessorService` class to hold the logic of processing each debt.

 The test suite tests all API calls and each of the processor methods.